5.3 Youth representation bodies

-The International Committee: This committee is appointed by the Executive Committee after the General Assembly is composed by the International Secretary of the Executive Committee as Chairperson; any other Member from the Executive Committee as Vice-Chair; the President and the Secretary-General of the Executive Committee, or their representatives, ex-officio; two representatives appointed by the Organisations' Committee; representatives of the National Youth Council elected in any European Youth Forum Organ; other persons, as appointed by the Executive Committee, who have gathered experience in International Relations and are currently elected or appointed to represent their organisation in an International Organisation; International Secretaries of Member Organisations who want to join the International Committee The International Committee is convened according to whenever this is necessary, but must be convened prior to any statutory meeting of the European Youth Forum.
+The International Committee: This committee is appointed by the Executive Committee after the General Assembly is composed of the International Secretary of the Executive Committee as Chairperson; any other Member from the Executive Committee as Vice-Chair; the President and the Secretary-General of the Executive Committee, or their representatives, ex-officio; two representatives appointed by the Organisations' Committee; representatives of the National Youth Council elected in any European Youth Forum Organ; other persons, as appointed by the Executive Committee, who have gathered experience in International Relations and are currently elected or appointed to represent their organisation in an International Organisation; International Secretaries of Member Organisations who want to join the International Committee.
+The International Committee is convened whenever this is necessary but must be convened prior to any statutory meeting of the European Youth Forum.

 The Vigilance Board: This Board is appointed and approved by the General Assembly and it is responsible to decide on any disciplinary issue raised by the Executive Committee, the Organisations' Committee or any Member Organisation and assure that the National Youth Council's Statute is not infringed and also give its interpretation on its provisions whenever this is requested The Vigilance Board is composed of a Chairperson and two other members, together with a supplementary member.
 Members of the Vigilance Board may not be members of the Executive Committee.